 - In a small saucepan, saute garlic in oil for 3-4 minutes or until tender; remove from the heat.
 In a 4-cup measure, combine the vinegar, ketchup, Worcestershire sauce, sugar, basil and garlic.

-- Pour 1 cup marinade into a large resealable plastic bag; add the meat.
-Seal bag and turn to coat; refrigerate for at least 6 hours or overnight.
+- Pour 1 cup marinade into a shallow dish; add the meat and turn to coat.
+Cover and refrigerate for at least 6 hours or overnight.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade.
 Prepare grill for indirect heat, using a drip pan.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.

 - Grill steak, uncovered, over medium heat until browned on each side.
-Move steak to indirect side of grill, using a drip pan and grill, covered, for 45-50 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°), basting occasionally with marinade.
-Yield: 6-8 servings.
+Move steak to indirect side of grill, using a drip pan and grill, covered, for 45-50 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), basting occasionally with marinade.

 This is one of the best ways to cook a chuck steak when cooking it whole.
 In order to cook using indirect heat I used the top part of a broiling pan and placed the steaks on that.
 I have a four-burner gas grill and I cooked the steaks on medium heat for about 45 minutes, turning the steaks about halfway between cooking time.